humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-08-computer-science-in-javascript-base64-encoding.md

     (a-G-F-0)(Y-2-g)

 So the resulting string is &#8220;aGF0Y2g&#8221;.
-But this isn&#8217;t the final base64 encoded string.
+But this isn't the final base64 encoded string.
 Since there were two bits of padding adding, a single equals sign must be appended to the end, making the result &#8220;aGF0Y2g=&#8221;.

 ## Encoding in JavaScript

 Base64 encoding in many languages deal directly with bytes and byte arrays.
-Since JavaScript doesn&#8217;t have native data types for either, the bitwise operators become very important to this process.
+Since JavaScript doesn't have native data types for either, the bitwise operators become very important to this process.
 Bitwise operators act directly on the underlying bit representation of numbers.
-Even though JavaScript numbers are technically stored in 64-bits, integer values are treated as if they&#8217;re 32 bits whenever bitwise operators are involved.
+Even though JavaScript numbers are technically stored in 64-bits, integer values are treated as if they're 32 bits whenever bitwise operators are involved.
 The most complex part of the problem is converting three 8-bit numbers into four 6-bit numbers, and this is where the bitwise operators come in.

 ### Bitwise operations